Jones slopes and coarse volume of near-alternating links: Near-alternating knots are not adequate

-We prove a mild generalization of \cite[Lemma 8]{LT88} using the same argument which applies in the setting of near-alternating diagrams. \begin{lem} Let $D$ be a near-alternating diagram with a maximal negative twist region of weight $r < 0$ with $|r|\geq 2$.
-Then, the $z$-degree of $\Lambda(a, z)$ of $D$ is $c(D)-2$, and the coefficient of $z^{n-2}$ in $\Lambda(a, z)$ of $D$ is nonzero. \end{lem} \begin{proof} We induct on $|r| \geq 2$.
-Note that if $D$ is a near-alternating diagram with a negative twist region of weight $r<0$, $|r|\geq 2$, then the same diagram with the maximal negative twist region replaced by a negative twist region of 2 crossings is still near-alternating.
-Thus it is valid to consider the base case with $|r|=2$.
+We prove a mild generalization of \cite[Lemma 8]{LT88} using the same argument which applies in the setting of near-alternating diagrams. \begin{lem} Let $D$ be a near-alternating diagram of a link with a maximal negative twist region of weight $r < 0$ with $|r|\geq 2$.
+Then, the $z$-degree of $\Lambda_D(a, z)$ is $c(D)-2$. \end{lem} \begin{proof} We induct on $|r| \geq 2$.
+Note that if $D$ is a near-alternating diagram with a negative twist region of weight $r<0$ and $|r|\geq 2$, then the same diagram with the maximal negative twist region replaced by a negative twist region of 2 crossings is still near-alternating.
+Thus it is valid to consider the base case with $|r|=2$ fixing the rest of the diagram $D$.
 For $|r|=2$, switching the top crossing in the twist region with weight $r$ results in an alternating diagram $D_-$ isotopic to one with $c(D)-2$ crossings by a Type II Reidemeister move.
-By Theorem \ref{thm:kconnect}, we see that the $z$-degree of $\Lambda(a, z)$ for $D_-$ is strictly less than $c(D)-2$.
-One of the nullifications of this crossing results in a non-alternating diagram, say $D_0$, with $c(D)-1$ crossings and a bridge of length 3.
-Again by Theorem \ref{thm:kconnect}, the $z$-degree of $\Lambda_{D_0}$ is at most $n-4$.
-The other nullification produces a removable kink and results in a prime $(c(D)-2)$-crossing alternating diagram $D_{\infty}$ (this was required by condition (b) in Definition \ref{defn:near-alternating} defining a near-alternating diagram).
-Applying Theorem \ref{thm:coefflambda} and the subsequent remark, we get that the $z^{c(D)-3}$ term of $\Lambda(a, z)$ for $D_{\infty}$ has coefficient $\kappa a^{\pm 1}(a^{-1}+a)$ with $\kappa > 0$.
-Plug this into the defining relation \eqref{eqn:k2poly} for $\Lambda(a, z)$ based on $D_+=D$, $D_-$, $D_0$, and $D_{\infty}$, we get that the coefficient of $z^{n-2}$ in $\Lambda(a, z)$ for $D$ is the same as the coefficient of $z^{n-3}$ in $\Lambda(a, z)$ for $D_{\infty}$, which is nonzero.
+By Theorem \ref{thm:kconnect}, we see that the $z$-degree of $\Lambda_{D_-}(a, z)$ is strictly less than $c(D)-2$.
+One of the nullifications of this crossing results in a non-alternating diagram $D_0$, with $c(D)-1$ crossings and a bridge of length 3.
+Thus by Theorem \ref{thm:kconnect}, the $z$-degree of $\Lambda_{D_0}(a, z)$ is at most $c(D)-4$.
+The other nullification produces a removable kink and results in a prime $(c(D)-2)$-crossing alternating diagram $D_{\infty}$, as required by condition \eqref{d.case2} in Definition \ref{defn:near-alternating} defining a near-alternating diagram.
+Applying Theorem \ref{thm:coefflambda} and the subsequent remark, we get that the $z^{c(D)-3}$ term of $\Lambda_{D_{\infty}}(a, z)$ has coefficient $\kappa a^{-1}(a^{-1}+a)$ with $\kappa > 0$.
+Plugging this into the defining relation \eqref{eqn:k2poly} with $D_+=D$, $D_-$, $D_0$, and $D_{\infty}$, we get that the coefficient of $z^{c(D)-2}$ in $\Lambda_D(a, z)$ is the same as the coefficient of $z^{c(D)-3}$ in $\Lambda_{D_{\infty}}(a, z)$, which is nonzero.
 This takes care of the base case.
 For $|r| > 2$, $D_0$ is a near-alternating diagram with $|r|-1$ negative crossings in the negative twist region, and that is where we apply the inductive hypothesis.
 We get